typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 $$ LANGUAGE plpgSQL;
 ```

-The maintainer can be scheduled with a cron job
+The maintainer function can be scheduled with a cron job

 #### Retry Failed Functions Every Minute